ysnarslan/MyDataScienceProjects/README.md

 ## Artifical Intelligence Tutorial
-These programs are the ones I made with training.
+These programs are the ones I made with tutorials.